 By ferry or speedboat only, because there is no airport on Phi Phi.
 From Phuket (Rassada Pier): ferry 450–550 THB one-way, ~2 hours.
 From Krabi (Klong Jilad Pier): ~1–2 hours.
 From Bangkok: fly to Phuket or Krabi (~1.5 hours), then take the ferry.

 Yes, Maya Bay is open.
 It reopened in January 2022 after a 4-year closure for environmental restoration.
-It closes annually September 1–October 30.
+It closes annually from September 1 to October 30.
 Current rules: no swimming, no boats inside the bay, limited visitors, ~1 hour per group.
 National park fee: 400 THB for adults.

 No, Phi Phi Don is completely car and motorbike-free.
 All transport on the island is on foot or by long-tail boat between beaches.
 It’s a small island, and most places are within walking distance of Tonsai Pier.

-High season is from November to April, with the best weather, calm seas, ideal for beaches and snorkelling.
+High season is from November to April, with the best weather, calm seas, ideal for beaches and snorkeling.
 Prices are highest during this period.
-May–October is the monsoon season with rougher seas, some ferry cancellations possible, and lower prices.
+May–October is the monsoon season, with rougher seas, possible ferry cancellations, and lower prices.
 Maya Bay closes September 1–October 30.